Introducing 8 recommended sightseeing spots in Yogyakarta!

 2. Experience Javanese culture and eat B-grade gourmet Bakmi Jawa at Bakmi Jowo Mbah Gito

 Bakmi Jawa Mbah Gito is a very famous restaurant among locals and tourists.
+The interior design reflects Javanese culture, making it an interesting place to visit.

 Here you can eat Bakmi Jawa, one of Yogyakarta’s local delicacies.